Bira/octopus-carnival/_posts/2025-04-11-wir-dscc-dragonborn.md

 ## Encounters and Final Impressions

-It seems the only stat block here that's actuall evil is the Defiler - everyone else is unaligned, even the slavers.
-I'm not sure I agree with that part, but I suppose you can use their stat block for a more conventional non-evil warrior.
+It seems the only stat block here that's actively Evil is the Defiler - everyone else is unaligned, even the slavers.
+I'm not sure I agree with that last part, but I suppose you can use the slaver stat block for a more conventional non-evil warrior.

 I'm glad the game gives us some tools to stat up a non-evil group of Dray.
 PCs have to come from somewhere, and it'd get a little samey if all of them were nonconformist rebels fleeing their evil upbringing.

+[1]: {{ "/projects/dscc/" | relative_url }}